muhammadrayyann/vulnhub-ha-forensics/Walkthrough.md

 ---

 ## OVERVIEW
-This is a forensic analysis lab from VulnHub named HA Forensics, where the primary goal is to:
+This is a forensic analysis lab from VulnHub named HA: Forensics, where the goal is to:

 - Extract data from a given OVA file
 - Investigate its contents using forensics tools